SAS Travel Peru - Inca Trail to Machupicchu Licensed Specialist Operator

 It is important to be in good physical condition to make this moderate rated but truly rewarding trek.
 If you want to visit a number of stunning Inca sites linked by a beautiful stone pathway built in the midst of the most incredible scenery in rising altitudes.
 A good mix of culture, nature, archaeology and scenic beauty. ..then this is for you!
 Book early, Get in shape, Get good boots and have fun... !

-Inca Trail & Inkaterra Resort 5D/4N Aguas Calientes DELUXE -Group Service.
+Inca Trail & Inkaterra Machu Picchu Pueblo Hotel 5D/4N Aguas Calientes DE-LUXE -Group OR Private Service.

 Last Minute Information